 The members of our Audit Committee are Messrs.
 Duke, Burton, and Hagestad, each of whom is an independent director.
 Our Audit Committee operates under a written charter, a copy of which is available under the "Investor Relations" section of our website at www.areswmsresources.com/investment-solutions/AIREIT.
 Our Board of Directors has determined that each member of our Audit Committee is financially literate as such qualification is interpreted by our Board of Directors.
-Mr. Duke is the chairman of our Audit Committee Financial Expert" as defined by the rules of the Commission.
+Mr. Duke is the chairman of our Audit Committee.
+Our Board of Directors has determined that Mr. Duke qualifies as an "Audit Committee Financial Expert" as defined by the rules of the Commission.